ncoghlan/misc/notes/python3/questions_and_answers.rst

   use Python 2 or Python 3?"

 At the start of the migration, the answer to all of those questions was *obviously* "Python 2".
-Right now (March 2014), I believe the answer is "Python 3.4, unless you have a compelling reason to choose Python 2 instead".
+Right now (May 2014), I believe the answer is "Python 3.4, unless you have a compelling reason to choose Python 2 instead".
-Possible compelling reasons include "I am teaching the course to maintainers of an existing Python 2 code base", "We have a large in-house collection of existing Python 2 only support libraries we want to reuse" and "I only use the version of Python provided by my Linux distro vendor and they currently
+Possible compelling reasons include "I am using existing course material that was written for Python 2", "I am teaching the course to maintainers of an existing Python 2 code base", "We have a large in-house collection of existing Python 2 only support libraries we want to reuse" and "I only use the version of Python provided by my Linux distro vendor and they currently